mialkin/docs/design/cqrs.md

         └── OrderMappingProfile.cs
 ```

+Also we use the same model, for reading and writing data; model in DDD sense.
+Commands return values.

+Described above approach is also know as [↑ Vertical Slice Architecture](https://jimmybogard.com/vertical-slice-architecture), the term coined by Jimmy Bogard.

 ### What is CQRS

 CQRS is when commands can only change the data, queries can only read it.